cratiu222/RabbyX/docs/background.md

 ## Provider Handle Flow

-when message received from `runtime.onConnect`, it will be send to _rpcFlow.ts_.
+when message is received from `runtime.onConnect`, it will be send to _rpcFlow.ts_.

 it will pass through multi-middlewares to check the wallet status, if it's need to `set approval`, at last it will sended to the `providerController`.